ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 To this end, the group member sends a Public Key Update Request message to the Group Manager, as per {{Section 4.9.1.1 of I-D.ietf-ace-key-groupcomm}}, with the following addition.

-* The group member computes the proof-of-possession (PoP) evidence included in 'client_cred_verify' in the same way taken when preparing a Joining Request for the OSCORE group in question, as defined in {{ssec-join-req-sending}} (REQ14).
+* The group member computes the proof-of-possession (PoP) evidence included in 'client_cred_verify' in the same way taken when preparing a Join Request for the OSCORE group in question, as defined in {{ssec-join-req-sending}} (REQ14).

 In particular, the group member sends a CoAP POST request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME/pub-key at the Group Manager.